-Using the data entry template developed for a specific project, our data entry operators key the required data from scanned image.
+Using the data entry template developed for a specific project, our data entry operators key the required data from the scanned image.

 All data and images remain on the server.
-We use dual-monitor approach to handle source documents in image format.
+We use a dual-monitor approach to handle source documents in image format.
 Two monitors are attached to the same workstation while one is used for displaying source image and another is used to display the data input interface.
-This can not only save printing cost but also increase source document security level.
+This can not only save printing cost but also increase the source document security level.

 The factors affecting the amount of time it will take to process a document, and hence the cost includes the following: